ChelseaTolnai/Portfolio/README.md

 ## About Me

+I am a Full Stack Web Developer with a passion for learning new languages and problem solving techniques.
+At my current position as a Senior Development Engineer at CVS Health I lead a team of front end engineers working on the e-commerce site of healthcare's largest retailer.</p>

 Before transitioning into web and software development, I diligently worked as a paralegal in the New England and Tri-State areas.

-While in the legal industry I found myself enjoying the technical and computer driven aspects of the office which lead me to follow my true passion for front-end and back-end development.
+While in the legal industry I found myself enjoying the technical and computer driven aspects of the office which lead me to follow my true passion for front-end and back-end development.</p>

-My legal and management positions bring a fresh prospective to techincal and leaderships roles as it showcases my detailed oriented and organizational skills in any job I perform.
+My legal and management positions bring a fresh prospective to techincal and leaderships roles as it showcases my detailed oriented and organizational skills in any job I perform.</p>

 ## Experience

+### CVS Health - Senior Development Engineer

+Senior Development Engineer developing, designing and deploying e-commerce site, [CVS.com/shop](https://www.cvs.com/shop).
+Manage team of front end engineers through project lifecycle.
+Closely collaborate with engineering and product management, architects, stakeholders and design teams.

 ### CBTS - Software Engineer